-The proof of the constancy of the speed of light can be obtained starting from classical physics, with a sequence of derivations.
+The theoretical proof of the constancy of the speed of light can be obtained by a sequence of derivations.

 The following text is taken from the thirteenth chapter of the book “Newton and Relativity“.

-The speed of light occurs as a constant c in many physical formulas.
-One of these formulas is that of the momentum p = E/c of light radiation.
+The speed of light appears as a constant c in many physical formulae.
+One of these formulae is that of the momentum p = E/c of light radiation.

-When the light source is at rest, the speed of light is constant for every frequency, from radio waves to gamma radiation.
+When the light source is at rest, the speed of light is constant at every frequency, from radio waves to gamma rays.

-Constancy for all frequencies does not violate the laws of classical physics.
+Constancy at all frequencies does not violate the laws of classical physics.

-In this article, however, we are not referring to this concept of constancy, but to the fact that the speed of light remains constant even with a moving light source and among all inertial frames, as demonstrated by the Michelson and Morley experiment.
+However, in this article we are not referring to this concept of constancy, but to the fact that the speed of light remains constant even with a moving light source and between all inertial frames, as demonstrated by the Michelson and Morley experiment.

-Since this constancy occurs for every relative velocity between sender and receiver, it no longer conforms to Galilei’s transformation and therefore conflicts with a fundamental principle of classical mechanics.
+Since this constancy holds for any relative velocity between sender and receiver, it no longer conforms to Galilei’s transformation and thus contradicts a fundamental principle of classical mechanics.

 A postulate in conflict with classical mechanics